30 Aug Join Canary Craftivists: a climate campaign for non-activists and crafters

 - Make a yellow cape, or wear yellow clothing, and gather as a small flock (2-12 people ideally who are new to climate action) at a local landmark politicians and residents recognise and treasure and capture in photographs for local media.
 You can fly away after a few minutes of getting your shots or enjoy a ‘crafternoon’ making a canary for your MP.
 Or, simply enjoy a picnic in the sunshine knowing that your Gentle Protest will have a positive ripple effect.

 Share your images with your local media (you can fill out this press release).
 Share your images and #Crafterthoughts on social media showing politicians and the public that the climate movement is more diverse and larger than they might presume.
 Don’t forget to use #CanaryCraftivists and tag @Craftivists when you do to help us gain national media and share with our growing Craftivist Collective community to inspire and empower them to join in solidarity too.

-- Craft a life sized yellow canary (no more than 14cm tall) by hand to send to your local MP along with a handwritten letter (template here) compassionately outlining your climate concerns and encouraging them to do more and faster to address this urgent threat.
+- Craft a life sized happy (not dead!) yellow canary (no more than 14cm tall) by hand to send to your local MP along with a handwritten letter (template here) compassionately outlining your climate concerns and encouraging them to do more and faster to address this urgent threat.
 Use whatever craft you enjoy most as long as your canary fits into your MP’s palm and has had time and care in making it.
 This delicate handmade creature will make them feel all warm and fuzzy when they receive it.